Expert Guide on How to Keep Birds Away from Your Home & Garden

 Step-by-Step Guide to Keeping Birds Out of High-Risk Areas

-- Monitor and Maintain - Regularly check and update deterrents as needed.
+6. Monitor and maintain - check regularly and refresh or adjust deterrents as needed.

-Some chemical products can repel birds, including gels and sprays that are non-toxic to humans.
-Repellent liquids are good for spraying on large areas like tree branches and rooftops, while taste-aversion sprays can be used on vegetables and fruit to make them taste bad to birds.
+Some products can repel birds, including gels and sprays that are non-toxic to humans.
+Repellent liquids are useful for spraying on large areas like tree branches and rooftops, while taste-aversion sprays can be applied to fruit and vegetables to make them less appealing to birds.

-To comply with the law, these deterrents must not harm the birds in any way.
+To stay within the law, these deterrents must not harm the birds in any way.

 Professional Bird Control Services

-Bird repellents can help you maintain a clean and bird-free environment, but sometimes, birds can be extremely persistent.
+Repellents and barriers can help you maintain a clean, bird-free environment, but some bird problems are persistent.
 And because the legal framework around what you can do to birds is so rigid, it's sometimes necessary to seek professional help.
-Professional pest control technicians have licences to deal with birds in ways you can't, and they also have expertise in handling persistent problems that can make their services worth considering.
+A professional pest controller may hold licences to deal with birds in ways you can't, and has the expertise — and the access equipment — to handle awkward roof and chimney work safely.

 Final Word

 When it comes to birds, prevention is everything.
-You're not allowed to harm birds in the UK, so the only thing you can do to protect your property is make it less appealing to them for nesting and food gathering.
+You're not allowed to harm birds in the UK, so the only thing you can do to protect your property and stop birds is to make it less appealing to them for nesting and feeding.

-Use physical controls and deterrents to make your home less inviting to birds, but make sure you stay within the law.
-If birds are already nesting on your property, you may need to wait until the young birds have grown up and flown the nest before you can deal with them.
+Use physical controls and deterrents to make your home less inviting, but stay within the law — and don't pin your hopes on an ultrasonic gadget doing the job for you.
+If birds are already nesting on your property, you may need to wait until the young have flown the nest before you can act.

 Birds are part of our natural environment, and shouldn't be harmed.
-But by using the physical controls in this article, you can live side-by-side with these creatures without conflict.
+But by using the physical controls in this article, you can live side by side with them without the conflict.

-At PestBuddy, we've put together a collection of effective DIY bird control products that are simple, fast and use safety-minded designs.
+At PestBuddy, we've put together a collection of effective DIY bird control products that are effective, fast and easy-to-use.
 Explore our range of products to take control of your bird problems with confidence.